-You can reset most of the projector settings to their default values using the Reset All option on the Reset menu.
+You can reset most of the projector settings to their default values using the Reset All Config option on the Reset menu.

-You can reset the projector's lamp usage timer to zero when you replace the lamp using the Reset Lamp Hours option and you can also reset all memory entries using the Reset Memory option.
+You can reset the projector's lamp usage timer to zero when you replace the lamp using the Reset Lamp Hours option, reset the lens position entries using the Reset Lens Position option, and reset all memory entries using the Reset Memory option.

-You cannot reset the following settings using the Reset All option:
+You cannot reset the following settings using the Reset All Config option:

-- PC Signal

 - Language

 - Lamp Hours

 - Memory settings

+- All settings in the Network menu

+- Panel Alignment

+- Color Uniformity